jareddrayton/FileSnake/README.md

 ## Usecases

-Here are some of the most common usecases that FilePot may help you address.
+Here are the two common usecases that FilePot has been written to help address.

-#### Scenario 1
+#### Usecase 1

 All episodes of a series are present, however they are not sorted into seasons and have a global numbering system.